valerieniloinsigh31/footnote-app/README.md

 Sharp
 Having done some research online, the font that I have chosen, 'Dancing Script' is inkeeping with the theme of creative writing, so chose as it looks like handwriting.

-In my design, I wanted to convey the fast-moving and transient nature of what the app is intended for (quickly occurring spouts of creativity) so I used bright, sharp colors and various animations including...
+In my design, I wanted to convey the fast-moving and transient nature of what the app is intended for (quickly occurring spouts of creativity) so I used bright colors, quick messages/modals and various animations including...

+Also to emphasize the 'by foot' or transient element, I used the color scheme of the title to spearate the Foot from the Note-Foot in purple, Note in black.

+Colors used: Peachpuff and
+Animations used:
+Loaders used:
+Font used: Dancing Script

+Additional design feature: Use of Superscript

  Also the additional Medley app is purely for decoration, not adding functionality but there as a pool of inspiration, drawing for other areas of the app, designed to look like a dream bubble.

 Footsteps...animation of footsteps moving across the screen